Bistec Con Papas (Mexican Steak And Potatoes)

 Ingredients

-• Potatoes: You can use any type of potatoes you prefer, even sweet potatoes for a low-carb version of this dish.
+• Potatoes: You can use any type of potatoes you prefer.

 • Tomatoes: Use fresh ripe tomatoes (jitomates, in Spanish) or substitute with canned tomato sauce, 2 cups would be enough.